 International Teams Training

-Our International Teams Training: These are extensive trainings, specific to the locale where we will be placing an international team.
-Team members will train together in an intensive retreat-like setting, where they will review and practice skills specific to Third Party Nonviolent Intervention (TPNI), including peaceful presence, human rights monitoring, protective accompaniment, and physical interpositioning.
+These are extensive trainings, specific to the locale where we will be placing an international team.
+Team members will train together both virtually and in an intensive retreat-like setting, where they will review and practice skills specific to Third Party Nonviolent Intervention (TPNI), including peaceful presence, human rights monitoring, protective accompaniment, and physical interpositioning.
 They will also receive cultural awareness instruction specific to where their team is to be deployed.
 Team members must be present for ALL components of this extensive training in order to participate on an International Team.